How to Build a Talent Pipeline

 2. Examine recruiting metrics

-Your recruiting metrics is an invaluable source of intel about where to focus your efforts.
+Your recruiting metrics are an invaluable source of intel about where to focus your efforts.
 Some of the top metrics to look at include source of hire, which can tell you which channels bring you the most and least recruiting success, and turnover rates by department, which can indicate the types of roles that are most important to prioritize.

 Related: How to Leverage Data to Improve Your Recruitment Process

-3. Develop internal talent
+4. Develop internal talent

 Your existing employees are the easiest well to tap when filling your talent pool.